 What You should avoid in your titles: Don’t add promotional phrases such as; ‘’limited time offer’’.
 Don’t put prices in the headline.

 Greater Detail in Description

 Describing your product in greater detail will increase your conversion rate.
-Less information will lead Google to less match your ads with search queries.
+Less information will lead Google the less match your ads with search queries.

 In a research by Semrush stated that;

-It can cause an increase in returns; up to 40% of customers claim to have returned a product due to mistake or lack of content.
+It can cause an increase in returns; up to 40% of customers claim to have returned a product due to a mistake or lack of content.

 It weakens confidence in the brand for up to 87% of users.

-While explaining your product there is no such thing as too much information.
+While explaining your product, there is no such thing as too much information.
 Fuel your customers with as much detail as possible.
-Better description can increase the relevance of your ads.
+Better descriptions can increase the relevance of your ads.

 Google will crawl your product description with relevant keywords.
-So, take it as an opportunity for targeting relevant, secondary keywords that you didn’t use for the product title.
+So, take it as an opportunity to target relevant, secondary keywords that you didn’t use for the product title.

 Product Image Optimization, Upload Quality Images to Google Shopping